Kronecker Product Approximation of Operators in Spectral Norm via Alternating SDP: Conclusion and outlook

 \section{Conclusion and outlook}

 The problem of approximating a linear operator by sums of Kronecker products in spectral norm is of interest in matrix equations and low-rank calculus.
-While for the Frobenius norm the approximation problem admits a solution using the singular value decomposition, Example~\ref{ex: counterexample} shows that the obtained approximation can be far from optimal in spectral norm and suggests that alternative methods should be studied.
-In this work, we propose to tackle the approximation problem in spectral norm directly utilizing alternating optimization, where the subproblems can be formulated as semidefinite programs and can therefore be solved in polynomial-time to a desired accuracy.
+While for the Frobenius norm the approximation problem admits a solution using the SVD, Example~\ref{ex: counterexample} shows that the obtained approximation can be far from optimal in spectral norm and suggests that alternative methods should be studied.
+In this work, we propose to tackle the approximation problem in spectral norm directly utilizing alternating optimization, where the subproblems can be formulated as SDPs and can therefore be solved in polynomial time to a desired accuracy.
 The numerical experiments suggest that only a few iterations are necessary to obtain improved approximations using this approach.

 This initial work on the subject could be extended in several directions.
-The presented approach requires the solution of rather high-dimensional semidefinite programs which is computationally expensive and potentially limits the practical applicability.
+The presented approach requires the solution of rather high-dimensional SDPs which is computationally expensive and potentially limits the practical applicability.
 A focus of future work could be to improve the efficiency by fully exploiting structural properties of the operator $\op$ such as sparsity or low (Kronecker) rank in an implementation.
 In certain situations, it might also be possible to assume a low-rank model for the factor matrices $A_j$ and $B_j$.
-In such cases one could appeal to the recent literature for (approximately) solving in an efficient manner large SDPs for which one expects low-rank solutions, see for example~\cite{Burer2003}.
-Note that such models, i.e., sums of Kronecker products of low-rank matrices, are of potential interest in quantum entanglement, see e.g.~\cite{Gurvits2003,Ni2014,Li2020}.
+In such cases one could appeal to the recent literature for (approximately) solving in an efficient manner large SDPs for which one expects low-rank solutions; see, for example,~\cite{Burer2003}.
+Note that such models, i.e., sums of Kronecker products of low-rank matrices, are of potential interest in quantum entanglement; see, e.g.,~\cite{Gurvits2003,Ni2014,Li2020}.

 An extension of the results to complex matrices should be straightforward.
-We also mention that the alternating SDP approach could be generalized to problems on tensor spaces, that is, for finding low Kronecker-rank approximations $\sum_{j=1}^k A_j^{(1)} \otimes \dots \otimes A_j^{(d)}$ to operators on tensor spaces.
+We also mention that the alternating SDP approach could be generalized to problems on tensor spaces, that is, for finding low Kronecker rank approximations $\sum_{j=1}^k A_j^{(1)} \otimes \dots \otimes A_j^{(d)}$ to operators on tensor spaces.